ajwaakram/Catalog-z-assignment-/README.md

-# Catalog-z-assignment-
+# Catalog-Z Clone

-Task 02 - Pixel-perfect Catalog-Z website clone built using HTML, CSS, and Flexbox.
-Responsive layout created as part of a frontend development assignment.
+This project is a frontend clone of the Catalog-Z website created using HTML, CSS, and Flexbox.

+## Technologies Used
+- HTML5
+- CSS3
+- Flexbox

+## Features
+- Responsive layout
+- Image gallery
+- Navigation menu
+- Clean UI
+- Mobile-friendly design

+## Live Demo
+Netlify: (Paste your Netlify link here)

+## Repository
+GitHub: (Paste your GitHub repository link here)